Ukraine will receive $5.5bn in support from the US later this month

 To avoid money falling into the wrong hands, previous US aid sent to Ukraine was done so with robust safeguards in place under the guidance of the World Bank, along with US-funded third-party observers in the Ukrainian government, according to USAID.
 The financial support has reportedly helped keep gas and electricity flowing in hospitals and schools, and pay healthcare workers, teachers and civil servants.

-The latest fund from Washington DC is part of a $40bn aid package approved in May.
+The latest funds from Washington DC are part of a $40bn aid package approved in May.
 Overall, the US has sent $1.8bn to Ukraine this year, which includes military support, Reuters reported.
 Ukraine has currently received $3.9bn from the US in state budget support since the start of the war, according to the Ministry of Finance.

 The $1bn in military support pledged by US President Joe Biden, the largest military package under his leadership, includes long-range rocket munitions, Javelin anti-tank missiles and armoured medical transport vehicles, the Kyiv Independent reported.